 Lawson, S. J.; Selleck, P. W.; Galbally, I. E.; Keywood, M. D.; Harvey, M. J.; Lerot, C.; Helmig, D.; Ristovski, Z. Seasonal in situ observations of glyoxal and methylglyoxal over the temperate oceans of the Southern Hemisphere.
 Atmos.
 Chem.
 Phys.
 2015, 15 (1), 223-240.

-Harmful if inhaled.
 Causes skin irritation.
+May cause an allergic skin reaction.
 Causes serious eye irritation.
-May cause an allergic skin reaction.
+Harmful if inhaled.
+May cause respiratory irritation.
 Suspected of causing genetic defects.